 Where to find: 617 4th St.

-As you can see, California is all about the beer, with styles that change drastically from South to North and everywhere in between.
-I hope this guide can help you choose between the many craft breweries found all over the Sunshine State on your next California road trip!
+As you can see, California is all about the beer, with styles that change drastically from south to north and everywhere in between.
+I hope this guide can help you choose between the many craft breweries found all over the Golden State on your next California road trip!

 With so many breweries in one state, are there any you would add to this list for my next craft beer journey through California?